ojm-it/modddels_1/modddels_annotations/README.md

   }) { ...
 ```

-### KtListEntity
+### ListEntity
-A KtListEntity is similar to an Entity in a sense that it holds a List of other modddels (of the same type).
+A ListEntity is similar to an Entity in a sense that it holds a List of other modddels (of the same type).
 Again :

  - If any of the modddels is invalid, then the whole entity is Invalid.
 (It becomes an `InvalidEntityContent`).

  - If all the modddels are valid, then the entity is valid (It becomes a `ValidEntity`).

-NB: When empty, the KtListEntity is considered valid.
-If you want a different behaviour, consider using a `KtListGeneralEntity` and providing your own general validation.
+NB: When empty, the ListEntity is considered valid.
+If you want a different behaviour, consider using a `ListGeneralEntity` and providing your own general validation.

 ## General Entity :